GitGert/Pipedrive-Devops-challenge/README.md

 ### PART 2 - Instrumentation

 LOG EVERYTHING -
-I decided to log all request and the statuscodes that my server gives (note that a request to my server can yield a 200 response while the Pipedrive API gave an error.
+I decided to log all request and the status codes that my server gives (note that a request to my server can yield a 200 response while the Pipedrive API gave an error.
 The reason
 I decided to do it this way is because I see myself as a middle man, and I am not validating the data that is being sent to my server for possible issues with Pipedrive API.
 My server does validate fields and the data type in those fields but not the correctness of the request.)